 Part of CEM7 was a showcase of highly innovative companies from around the world developing technologies that impact the use of clean energy or improve energy efficiency.
 The selection process was highly competitive, and we were delighted to be one of only three Australian companies chosen.
 We were selected because our smart building Platform connects the physical ‘things’ across large real estate portfolios, enabling proactive maintenance, improved energy efficiency and happier tenants.

-One of the most interesting discussions was driven by Bloomberg New Energy Finance (Bloomberg NEF) on how to finance the COP21 target, which seeks to limit climate change to two degrees each year.
+One stand-out discussion was driven by Bloomberg New Energy Finance (BNEF) on how to finance the COP21 target, which seeks to limit climate change to two degrees each year.
 There’s a lot of debate about whether our capital markets have the capacity to fund the clean energy required for this goal.
-Bloomberg NEF’s, Ethan Zindler debunked some of the myths and internet innuendo by providing a fact-based analysis of the capital required and putting that into perspective with today’s capital markets.
+BNEF’s Ethan Zindler debunked a number of myths by providing a fact-based analysis of the capital required and putting that into perspective with today’s capital markets.

-The finance to back the Clean Energy targets is just one side of this story and we are always intrigued at how much airtime the naysayers get.
+The finance to back the clean energy targets is just one side of this story and we’re always intrigued by how much airtime the naysayers get.
 The real opportunity here is the creation of jobs, businesses and new economies, particularly in emerging economies.

-Talk the talk.
-AND walk the walk.
-That’s what we’re all about here at Switch Automation.
+Talk the talk and walk the walk – that’s what we’re all about here at Switch Automation.